African Auxiliary Pioneer Corps: Background

-Following the entry of the British Empire into World War II against the Axis powers in 1939, the question of the role that was to be played by its African subjects was to resurface.
-In July 1940, Britain's largest ally France was knocked out of the war in the Battle of France, creating a risk that the empire would fall short of troops for military operations in Europe and north Africa.
+Following the entry of the British Empire into World War II against the Axis powers in 1939, the question of the role that was to be played by its African subjects resurfaced.
+In July 1940, Britain's largest ally France was knocked out of the war in the Battle of France, creating a risk that the British would fall short of sufficient troops for military operations in Europe and North Africa.
 Recruitment began in British colonies and the issue of raising armed African units was brought to the House of Commons of the United Kingdom for the first time.
-South African Afrikaners vehemently opposed the arming of black troops, especially if that meant they would fight against white soldiers, insisting that racial segregation be maintained.
+The white-minority government of South Africa vehemently opposed arming Black troops, especially for fighting against white soldiers, insisting that racial segregation be maintained.
 The decision made by the South African government was extended to the High Commission Territories (HTC) of Swaziland, Basutoland and Bechuanaland.
-Black Africans were instead to be recruited into labor units so as to enable more Afrikaners to enlist into the Union Defence Force (UDF).
-On 1 June 1940, amidst much criticism from his political opponents, the South African prime minister, Jan Smuts, authorized the recruitment of non-white troops through the newly formed Directorate of Non-European Army Services (NEAS) into the Cape Corps and the Native Labour Corps.
-Little by little, Smuts relented to British pressure allowing both white and non-white South African troops to serve outside their homeland, first in East Africa and later in the Middle Eastern and North African campaigns.
+Black Africans were instead recruited into labour units so as to enable more whites in Southern Africa to enlist into the Union Defence Force (UDF).

-South Africa paved the way for the recruitment of manpower in the High Commission Territories and the first unit to benefit from the recruitment drives was the South African Native Police Force (SANPF).
-Recruitment for the SANPF was halted when the Native Military Guards unit was created by the NEAS directorate and four battalions were to be raised.
-Low pay and allowances prevented the Native Military Guards from achieving its goals, thus the Native Military Corps was created in its place.
-Volunteers from the HTCs were permitted to enlist in the Native Military Corps.
-In July, South Africa requested that 145 men be recruited from each of the territories and HTC nationals working within the country also volunteered.
+On 1 June 1940, amidst much criticism from his political opponents, South Africa's prime minister Jan Smuts authorized the recruitment of non-white troops through the newly formed Directorate of Non-European Army Services (NEAS) into the Cape Corps and the Native Labour Corps.
+Smuts gradually relented to British pressure, allowing both white and non-white South African troops to serve outside their homeland, first in East Africa and later in the Mediterranean and Middle East theatre of World War II.
+South Africa paved the way for the recruitment of manpower in the HCT; the first unit to benefit from the recruitment drives was the South African Native Police Force (SANPF).
+Recruitment for the SANPF was halted when the Native Military Guards (NMG) unit was created by the NEAS and four battalions were to be raised.
+Low pay and allowances prevented the NMG from achieving its goals, and as such the Native Military Corps (NMC) was created in its place.
+Volunteers from the HTC were permitted to enlist in the NMC.

+In July, South African authorities requested that 145 men be recruited from each of the territories and HTC residents working in South Africa also volunteered.
 Recruitment was done in cities with the assistance of local chiefs.
 Minor chiefs, policemen and government employees under the age of 25 were selected on the basis of their potential to become non-commissioned officers.
 Recruits departed for the NMC Welgedacht training depot in South Africa in September.
 The first recruitment drive elicited mixed reactions in the High Commission Territories.
-Concerns were raised about the incorporation of HTC soldiers into the UDF due to its racist policies and the low level of training given to African non-combatants, as had happened during the course of World War I. Despite the fact that training was hampered by language barriers, resident commissioner Charles Arden-Clarke rebuffed any attempt to create separate tribal units.
-Spearheaded by Kgosi Sechele of Bechuanaland and supported by Seeiso of Basutoland and Sobhuza II, the chiefs eventually managed to separate their subjects from the UDF.
+Concerns were raised about the incorporation of HTC soldiers into the UDF due to its racist policies and the low level of training given to African recruits, as had happened during the course of World War I. Despite the fact that training was hampered by language barriers, resident commissioner Charles Arden-Clarke rebuffed any attempt to create separate tribal units.
+Spearheaded by Kgari Sechele II of Bechuanaland and supported by Seeiso of Basutoland and Sobhuza II, the chiefs eventually managed to separate their subjects from the UDF.